The-Kirby-Institute/Simple_HIV_model/README.md

 The script allows for 1000 simulations using sampled parameter sets to assess uncertainty.
 Percentile Intervals (PIs) are calculated based on these simulations.

 #### 8. Saving Results:
-The final output results are saved in the project’s `output` folder as .csv files.
+The final output results are saved in the project’s "output" folder as .csv files.
 The script checks if a file already exists before saving to prevent overwriting previous results.

 #### 9. Output Data:
-The script generates several output datasets, which are saved in CSV format in the project’s `output` folder.
+The script generates several output datasets, which are saved in CSV format in the project’s "output" folder.
 Key outputs include:
 - 'infectionresults_date.csv' **Infection Results**: The dataset contains comprehensive results of the project for each time-step and scenario, including the number of new HIV infections, the total number of PLHIV, the proportion of diagnosed, the number of new diagnoses, cumulative numbers of new HIV infections, cumulative numbers of new diagnoses, and cumulative numbers of new HIV infections and new diagnoses for each year.
 - 'infectionresults_sim_date.csv' **Infection Results with 1000 simulations**: The dataset contains results across 1000 simulations for each time-step and scenario.
 It includes the number of new HIV infections, the total number of PLHIV, the proportion of diagnosed, the number of new diagnoses, cumulative numbers of new HIV infections, cumulative numbers of new diagnoses, and cumulative numbers of new HIV infections and new diagnoses for each year.
 - 'monthly_results_95PI_date.csv' **Monthly Results with 95% PIs**: The dataset provides monthly results for new HIV infections along with 95% PIs to illustrate the uncertainty in the estimates.